codebar/manual/_posts/2014-12-19-becoming-a-sponsor.md

 #### What your sponsorship money is being used for

-- Our infrastructure costs (we pay all services we use to manage both technical and administrative aspects of codebar from hosting, to accounting etc)
+- Our infrastructure costs (we pay for all the services we use to manage both technical and administrative aspects of codebar from hosting, to accounting etc)
 - Promotional materials to help get the word out
 - Support for chapters that are at times unable to find local sponsorship for their workshops
 - Running more specialised events (all our events are free and run by volunteers - but we still need to handle food catering, marketing, planning and other administrative costs)
+- Travel cost reimbursement for students attending our workshops

 ### What do you get in return?

 Whatever your investment, you can be proud knowing that you are an active member of this flourishing sector, enabling people to find jobs, enhance their existing careers and substantially improve the quality of life of those who are often discriminated against.

-Depending on your level of sponsorship, we will also list your logo and link on our website, thank you on Twitter, mention you in our bi-monthly newsletter and you will be welcome to distribute your marketing collateral at our events.
+Depending on your level of sponsorship, we will also list your logo and link on our website, thank you on all our socials, mention you in our bi-monthly newsletter and you will be welcome to distribute your marketing collateral at our events.

 We look forward to welcoming you to our evolving community!